LewisADay/aegisk/README.md

-# Asynchronous ϵ-Greedy Bayesian Optimisation
+# Asynchronous Bayesian Optimisation with Selective Killing

+Please note a large proportion of this repository is imported from AEGiS found at https://github.com/LewisADay/aegisk.
+Notably this readme is largly simply an adapted form of the reasme from that repository to make the appropriate changes for this work.

-This repository contains the Python3 code for the experiments and results presented in:
+This repository contains the Python3 code for the experiments and results presented as my maters project in report and presentation form.
+All setup instructions are inherited from the submodule AEGiS as presented in:

 > George De Ath, Richard M. Everson, and Jonathan E. Fieldsend.
 Asynchronous ϵ-Greedy Bayesian Optimisation.
 Proceedings of the Thirty-Seventh Conference on Uncertainty in Artificial Intelligence, PMLR 161:578-588, 2021. </br>
 > **Paper**: https://proceedings.mlr.press/v161/de-ath21a.html